 2. Requesting Food or Attention (The “I Want Something” Purr)

 Cats are crafty communicators!
-If you notice your cat loudly purring while it sits beside an empty food bowl or if it continues to purr while rubbing against your legs, guess what?
+If you notice your cat loudly purring while it sits beside an empty cat food bowl or if it continues to purr while rubbing against your legs, guess what?
 It’s likely your cat is communicating that it wants something from you: wanting food, wanting attention, or wanting a cozy spot.

-The “I want something” purr is usually coupled with specific behaviors (soft paw taps, rubbing its body against your legs, and near-constant meows) to reinforce its message.
-As a small aside, a 2009 study found that some cats insert a high-frequency cry into their purr, similar to a baby’s cry that makes it practically impossible for humans to ignore; not only cute but a science-backed way to encourage humans to nurture them.
+As a small aside, a 2009 study found that some cats insert a high-frequency cry into their purr, similar to a baby’s cry that makes it practically impossible for humans to ignore.

 3. Self-Healing & Pain Relief (The Hidden Benefits of Purring)